ccicconetti/tutorial-quantum/README.md

 # Qiskit scripts

-These scripts are used as part of the tutorial _A Practical Introduction to Quantum Computing and Networking_ by [Claudio Cicconetti](https://ccicconetti.github.io/).
+These scripts are used as part of the tutorial _A Practical Introduction to Quantum Computing and Networking_ by [Claudio Cicconetti](https://ccicconetti.github.io/):

+> Claudio Cicconetti.
+"A Practical Introduction to Quantum Computing and Networking".
+In Proceedings of the _33rd International Symposium on High-Performance Parallel and Distributed Computing (HPDC '24)_.
+Association for Computing Machinery, New York, NY, USA, 348–349.
+DOI: [10.1145/3625549.3660507](https://doi.org/10.1145/3625549.3660507).

 ## Environment preparation